 ESSENTIAL DESIGN ELEMENT #2:

 The dining room is immediately to the right of our foyer and I didn’t want that room to have a typical wall with a cased opening and feel closed off.
-Rather, I wanted something architecturally interesting there that would provide separation of rooms, but still let the room feel light and airy.
-I love watching our guests’ faces light up when they come into our house for the first time and see those totally unexpected minty green windows.
-It’s like a super weird sport to me.
+Rather, I wanted something architecturally interesting there that would provide visual separation of rooms, but let the space feel light and airy.

-The photo below was my inspiration for the dining room and master bathroom antique windows.
+This photo was my inspiration for adding the dining room and master bathroom antique windows:

 Image Source: Unknown – found on Pinterest

 The black windows are pretty freaking awesome, but a bit too modern for what I envisioned.
 Plus, I really wanted something unique to set the tone that there is gonna be some really cool shit in this house.

 Here is how I integrated the antique windows into both rooms and I seriously LOVE LOVE LOVE how they turned out.

 I love how truly unique they are and I love how the minty green adds just enough color to pop against the white walls.
 Plus, they add another layer of warmth to the rooms since they’re made of wood and not metal.
 With Farmhouse style, you definitely want to create spaces that feel warm and inviting and I really think these windows delivered that element perfectly.

 I couldn’t have achieved the same charming look and feel in these rooms using new windows, hence why incorporating salvaged items into your overall design is so important with Farmhouse style.
 But truth be told, I’m also a sucker for anything old and chippy (husbands included). 😃